Sullivant Plaza, Ohio Dept. of Transportation, Columbus, OH Lower Plaza

 Scale: 280 feet x 90 feet diameter ~ Materials: Concrete, Stainless Steel, Mosaic Tile, Historic Artifacts, Lighting

-This tribute to transportation is a stroll through related history, from the hand-carved replica of a milestone marker found near along the Cumberland Trail to the various artifacts we refurbished for exterior installation to the historical timeline etched in granite.
+This tribute to transportation is a stroll through related history, from the hand-carved replica of a milestone marker found along the Cumberland Trail to the various artifacts we refurbished for exterior installation, to the historical timeline etched in granite.

 In the center of a central gathering place with stepped seating, mosaic tiles and various plantings, stands the instantly recognizable symbol of transportation, a 15-foot stainless steel sculpture representative of the wheel, rolling along an historical path laced with quotes from local residents.